elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 At the end of the day, it's up to your application to decide if an error while opening a file is exceptional or not.
 That's why Elixir doesn't impose exceptions on `File.read/1` and many other functions.
 Instead, it leaves it up to the developer to choose the best way to proceed.

 Many functions in the standard library follow the pattern of having a counterpart that raises an exception instead of returning tuples to match against.
 The convention is to create a function (`foo`) which returns `{:ok, result}` or `{:error, reason}` tuples and another function (`foo!`, same name but with a trailing `!`) that takes the same arguments as `foo` but which raises an exception if there's an error. `foo!` should return the result (not wrapped in a tuple) if everything goes fine.
+The [`File` module](https://hexdocs.pm/elixir/File.html) is a good example of this convention.

 ### Reraise